magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 We describe a flexible, "session"-based approach to file transfer allowing either side to offer files to send while the other side may accept or reject each offer.
-Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a one-way version, similar to the classic protocol.
+Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a one-way mode, similar to the classic protocol.

 Files are offered and sent individually, with no dependency on zip or other archive formats.